AP6YC/NumericalTypeAliases.jl/docs/src/man/contributing.md

 ## Authors

-If you simply have suggestions for improvement, Sasha Petrenko (<sap625@mst.edu>) is the current developer and maintainer of the OptimalEstimation.jl package, so please feel free to reach out with thoughts and questions.
+If you simply have suggestions for improvement, Sasha Petrenko (<sap625@mst.edu>) is the current developer and maintainer of the NumericalTypeAliases.jl package, so please feel free to reach out with thoughts and questions.